nickvsnetworking/pyhss/README.md

 ## Subscriber Information Storage

-Subscriber data (IMSI, APN Profiles & Crypto values for each subscriber) can be stored in a variety of different databases, such as MongoDB, MSSQL and MySQL, and can easily be extended to support other database backends and integrate with existing database schemas.
+Subscriber data (IMSI, APN Profiles & Crypto values for each subscriber) are stored in a SQL backend, (See [databases](docs/databases.md) for more info) which can be interfaced with a number of different ways.

-At the moment we're not shipping a database schema, and leaving it up to you how you store the data or in what format.
+The [RESTful API](docs/api.md) allows for easy, safe CRUD operations on the subscriber data.

-See [databases](docs/databases.md) for more info on how you can easily integrate into your existing database.
+If REST isn't your jam and you instead want to interact directly with Python, `database.py` can be imported into your project and contains all the same hooks as the API.

 ## Installation
-Dependancies can be installed using Pip3:
+Dependencies can be installed using Pip3:

 ```
 pip3 install -r requirements.txt